Q&A: Judy Nunn and

 What first sparked the idea for this novel?

 I’d wanted to set a book in the Red Centre, so that was part of it, but I took a trip on the Ghan Railway.
-Looking at those iron tracks made me think about what they represented, not only as a great engineering feat, but how they impacted this ancient land and its culture.
+Looking at those endless steel tracks made me think about what they represented, not only as a great engineering feat, but how they impacted this ancient land and its culture.

 What was your goal for the book, when you first set out to write it?